devops-collective-inc/OnRamp-2024/2024 OnRamp Agenda.md

 ### Jeff Hicks

 Jeff Hicks is one of the "old guard" of the PowerShell world.
 He is one of the early Microsoft PowerShell MVPs, a well-known author, conference speaker, and teacher.
-When he isn't writing PowerShell-related books or creating courseware for Pluralsight, you can find him walking the dog, doing a crossword puzzle and enjoying a nice glass of wine, bourbon or scotch.
+When he isn't writing PowerShell-related books or creating course-ware for Pluralsight, you can find him walking the dog, doing a crossword puzzle and enjoying a nice glass of wine, bourbon or scotch.
 Although, probably not all at the same time!
 You can discover more about Jeff, including where to find him on social media at [https://jdhitsolutions.github.io/](https://jdhitsolutions.github.io/).

 ### Mike F. Robbins